REPORT CARD FOR THE PLANET

 Despite being what is receiving all the press right now, carbon dioxide (CO2) is not the main culprit in global warming.
 The reason CO2 receives the most press because its presence in the atmosphere is much more persistent and longer lasting than Methane, but Methane, which traps 80 – 120 times more heat than CO2, is the main culprit in global warming.

-If we reduce a number of methane emissions in the atmosphere, the levels go down fairly quickly, as will the global temperature, in decades, as opposed to CO2, where we really won’t see a signal in the atmosphere indicating an improvement for 150 years or so.
+If we reduce the number of methane emissions in the atmosphere, the levels go down fairly quickly, as will the global temperature, in decades, as opposed to CO2, where we really won’t see a signal in the atmosphere indicating an improvement for 150 years or so.
 Simply put, we don’t have that kind of time left.
 We as individuals have an enormous opportunity to curb global warming, with a simple lifestyle choice we make every day.

 What if I told you, your diet is contributing to Global Warming more than any other contributing factor?

 The single largest contributor of Methane to the atmosphere is an Industry that can be tied to almost every environmental problem known to civilization including: deforestation, excessive land use, water use and water scarcity, desertification (the process by which deserts are created), food scarcity, world hunger, poverty, the destabilization of entire populations, and on and on, can be directly tied to cattle farming and the meat industry.
 This industry is one that could single-handedly bring about our demise, and it is.
 It’s an environmental disaster that is being ignored by the very people who should be championing the cause to fix it, meaning our government and environmental groups but remain powerless because of the stranglehold the meat industry has on both of them.
 The lobbyists in Washington representing the meat industry’s interests have enormous monetary resources and make sure the public is kept entirely in the dark as to how this industry is procuring meat and how it operates.
 It’s an industry that is very corrupt, parasitic in nature and wrecking the planet.